geospatial-roman/LiDAR_CraterDetection/README.md

 <p>By cloning the repository and running the main file from the corresponding directory.
 The points in a 3D point cloud, which belong to bomb craters will be classfied and segmented.</p>

-<h4>The following parameter can/must be given to rin the script</h4>
+<h4>The following parameter can/must be given to run the script</h4>

 * -infile     [PATH TO INPUT FILE] (required)